syncfusion-content/uwp-docs/uwp/SfDiagram/Gridlines.md

 ---
 layout: post
-title: Add gridlines behind nodes and connectors to ease alignments.
+title: Align with gridlines and objects | Syncfusion.
 description: How to add gridlines behind Nodes and Connectors?
 platform: uwp
 control: SfDiagram